Orange County SC in First Place with 1-0 Win over Oakland Roots SC

 Oakland pushed forward in search of an equalizer, but Orange County's defense, anchored by Tom Brewitt, remained organized and composed under pressure.
 The Roots' most dangerous opportunity came when former OCSC midfielder Tommy McCabe connected with Neveal Hackshaw, whose powerful effort was directed toward goal.
 However, Alex Rando rose to the occasion, calmly securing the ball to preserve the advantage.

 The match grew increasingly physical in stoppage time.
-Marcelo Palomino was shown a yellow card in the 90+3rd minute, and moments later, Oakland goalkeeper Raphael Spiegel was shown a straight red card for violent conduct in the 90+5th minute.
-Orange County SC held firm through the final whistle, securing the victory and leapfrogging the Roots into sole possession of first place.
+Marcelo Palomino was shown a yellow card in the 90+3rd minute, and moments later, Oakland goalkeeper Raphael Spiegel was shown a straight red card for throwing a second ball onto the field in an attempt to prevent a second OCSC goal.
+Orange County SC held firm through the final whistle, securing the victory and leapfrogging the Roots into first place.

 MILESTONES AND FACTS: